 It’s important to note that ‘CPC’ shows up in many other paid media channel reports besides PPC, but it means the same thing regardless of where you see that acronym.

 Essentially, PPC and CPC are two sides of the same coin.
-PPC is a specific marketing channel or approach, while CPC is a performance metric.
+PPC marketing is a specific marketing channel or approach, while CPC marketing is a performance metric.
 If you’re interested in figuring out how well your PPC campaign is performing, start by measuring CPC—and then talk to your sales team to figure out how many of those clicks turn into qualified leads.
 In some cases, it’s helpful to actually increase your cost per click if it will help you reach a more qualified audience or if it will help you rank above key competitors.

 And if this is all still Greek to you, we’re here to help.
 Pyxl is a digital agency with years of experience helping businesses with their ad strategy.
 Get in touch with us to talk through all these acronyms and what they mean for your bottom line today.